Roboy/roboy_smells/e_nose/README.md

 # E-Nose

 This package contains all the classes used for getting and processing data from the E-Nose.
+Check the Roboy Confluence project page for more details.

 Most important is the class `Measurement` which can be found in `measurements.py`.
 The `Measurement` objects contain a continuous time-series of samples of one smell.